- Corns on Feet/Hands

 Corns and calluses facts

-- Corns and calluses are annoying and sometimes painful thickenings that form in the skin in areas of pressure.
+- Corns and calluses are annoying and sometimes painful skin conditions that consist of thickenings in the skin in areas of repeated pressure.

 - Corns and calluses can be prevented by reducing or eliminating the circumstances that lead to increased pressure at specific points on the hands and feet.

-- People with fragile skin or poor circulation in the feet (including many people with diabetes or peripheral arterial disease) should consult their health-care professional as soon as corns or calluses develop.
+- People with fragile skin or poor circulation in the feet (including many people with conditions such as diabetes or peripheral arterial disease) should consult their health care professional as soon as corns or calluses develop.

 What are corns and calluses?

-Corns and calluses are annoying and sometimes painful thickenings that form in the skin in areas of excessive pressure.
+Corns and calluses are annoying and potentially painful conditions that form thickened areas in the skin in areas of excessive pressure.
 The medical term for the thickened skin that forms corns and calluses is hyperkeratosis (plural=hyperkeratoses).
-A callus refers to a more diffuse, flattened area of thick skin, while a corn is a thick, localized area that usually has a conical or circular shape.
-Corns, also known as helomas, sometimes have a dry, waxy, or translucent appearance.
+A callus refers to a more diffuse, flattened area of thick skin, while a corn is a thick, localized area that usually has a popular, conical, or circular shape.
+Corns, also known as helomas or clavi, sometimes have a dry, waxy, or translucent appearance.
 A callus is also known as a tyloma.

 Corns and calluses occur on parts of the feet and sometimes the fingers.
-Corns can be painful to walk on, even when they are small.
+Corns are often painful, even when they are small.
 Common locations for corns are

 - on the bottom of the foot (sole or plantar surface), over the metatarsal arch (the "ball" of the foot);

 - on the outside of the fifth (small or "pinky") toe, where it rubs against the shoe;